Australia - UNESCO

 "This site, comprising several protected areas, is situated predominantly along the Great Escarpment on Australia’s east coast."

-• Moda Uluru and Kata Tjuta National Park
+• Social Uluru and Kata Tjuta National Park

 Uluru and Kata Tjuta National Park